Psychoeducation and paediatric neurodisabilities

 Funding has also been gained from the ESRC Impact Accelerator fund to adopt the same methodology as stated above to co-design a resource for primary-aged young autistic people who attend a mainstream school.

 This resource has been underpinned by systematic review evidence and a formal evaluation with stakeholders, autistic children and their families.
 This work is currently under review.
-The resource however is now available via the ADHD Foundation website via this link.
+The Learning about autism online resource however is now available via the ADHD Foundation website.

 Psychoeducation for teenagers with ADHD